Jonathan Hunt (Vermont lieutenant governor): Political career

 Hunt held various political positions in Vermont, and served as sheriff of Windham County in 1781.
 He was high sheriff in 1782, and judge of the Windham County Court in 1783.
-He served as Lieutenant Governor of the state of Vermont from 1794 to 1796.
-In 1800 Hunt served as one of Vermont's presidential electors; Vermont was carried by the Federalists, and Hunt cast his ballots for Federalist candidates John Adams and Charles Cotesworth Pinckney.
+He served as lieutenant governor of the state of Vermont from 1794 to 1796.
+In 1800, Hunt served as one of Vermont's presidential electors; Vermont was carried by the Federalists, and Hunt cast his ballots for Federalist candidates John Adams and Charles Cotesworth Pinckney.

 Hunt is considered one of the founders of Vermont as well as one of its earliest pioneers and largest landowners.
 He lived in Vernon, Vermont, the name suggested by his wife Lavinia (Swan) Hunt, a Massachusetts native and former pupil of President John Adams.

 Vernon, Vermont

 When Hunt was instructed by the Vermont General Assembly to change the name of the town he represented from Hinsdale to Huntstown in his honor, he demurred.
-He asked his wife, who suggested Vernon instead, making it the only Vermont town said to be named by a woman.
+He asked his wife, who suggested "Vernon" instead, making it the only Vermont town said to be named by a woman.
 The Governor Hunt House, built by Hunt in 1779, and once featured in Herbert W. Congdon's "Old Vermont Houses," is now on the grounds of the Vermont Yankee Nuclear Power Plant.
-Hunt's son, also named Jonathan Hunt, served as a U.S. Congressman from Vermont.